 - Pipeline Current Mapping (PCM) to identify the third-party intrusion locations and necessary cut outs;

-- Installing new supply and return lines across the Adomi Bridge;
+- Installing new supply and return lines (2.4km) underneath the Adomi bridge, across the Volta River;

 - Refurbishing pump stations, pig launching and pig receiving facilities;